proofgeist/fmdapi/README.md

 ### This sounds too good to be true.
 What's the catch?
 No catch!
 Really!
 But keep in mind this is a v1 release and we hope to imporve it in the future to support more use cases!
 Feel free to create an issue or pull request if you have any questions or suggestions.

+### I don't like the way the code is generated.
+Can I edit the generated files?
+They are just files added to your project, so you technically can, but we don't recommend it, as it would undermine the main benefit of being able to re-run the script at a later date when the schema changes—all your edits would be overritten.
+If you need to extend the types, it's better to do extend them into a new type/zod schema in another file.
+Or, if you have suggesstions for the underlying engine, Pull Requests are welcome!

 ### Do I have to install `dotenv` or `zod` for this package to work?
 No. Those packages are only required if you want to use the automatic type generation feature.
 The pure DataAPI client installs all its neccesary dependencies automatically.
 If you want to generate types directly instead of Zod objects, set the `useZod` flag to `false` in the `generateSchemas` function.